collyd21/milestoneproject4/README.md

 # Big Boss SNKRS
-Full Stack Frameworks with Django Milestone 4 Project.
+**Full Stack Frameworks with Django Milestone 4 Project.**

 Over the last 6-12 months I have noticed a massive increase in Competition sites.
-These competition sites are essentially lotteries where Users buy a ticket, is given a number and one person wins based on the use of a random number generator (namely Google).
+These competition sites are essentially lotteries/raffles where Users buy a ticket, and are given a number.
+One person wins based on the use of a random number generator (namely Google).
 Big Boss SNKRS is a competition site offering multiple raffles, with the winning prize of a brand-new pair of highly-sought after sneakers.

 ### User Stories
-As a user I want to:
-Browse/Payment:
-•	View newest competitions
-•	Browse all available competitions easily
-•	View extra information about a particular competition
-•	Add competitions to my cart
-•	View my cart total at anytime
-•	View all items in my cart and total cost in detail
-•	Use a pain free checkout format
-•	Pay by credit/debit card
-•	View a guide on how the competitions work Registering/Login:
-•	Save my details for future checkouts
-•	Easily register with the site
-•	Easily login/logout of the site
-•	Recover my password if necessary
-User Profile:
-•	View my default user details
-•	Update these details if necessary
-•	View my previous orders/transactions with the site
-Contact:
-•	Use a simple form to contact the Administrators
-Reviews:
-•	View reviews from previous Users
-•	Add my own review to the site

-As a Site Administrator I want to:
-•	View all competitions easily
-•	Have an edit competition function
-•	Have a delete competition function
-•	View all user reviews in Django Admin
-•	View all user contact messages in Django Admin
+*As a user I want to:*

+**Browse/Payment:**

+ * View newest competitions.
+ * Browse all available competitions easily
+ * View extra information about a particular competition
+ * Add competitions to my cart
+ * View my cart total at anytime
+ * View all items in my cart and total cost in detail
+ * Use a pain free checkout format
+ * Pay by credit/debit card
+ * View a guide on how the competitions work

+**Registering/Login:**

+ *	Save my details for future checkouts
+ *	Easily register with the site
+ *	Easily login/logout of the site
+ *	Recover my password if necessary

+**User Profile:**

+ * View my default user details
+ * Update these details if necessary
+ * View my previous orders/transactions with the site

+**Contact:**

+ * Use a simple form to contact the Administrators

+**Reviews:**

+ * View reviews from previous Users
+ * Add my own review to the site

+*As a Site Administrator I want to:*
+ * View all competitions easily
+ * Have an edit competition function
+ * Have a delete competition function
+ * View all user reviews in Django Admin
+ * View all user contact messages in Django Admin

 ### Scope
 The scope for this Milestone project is to develop a site that offers competitions/raffles where the prize is a pair of sneakers in the winners chosen size.
 The idea is that a winning user will receive a valuable/ highly-sought after pair of sneakers for a fraction of the price.
 Visitors can view all competitions, and extra information about a particular competition.
 They can then easily add multiple entries to their cart.